Viewpoints from a Naturopathic Physician

 All of the above will raise your glucose levels.
-The ideal way to prevent the spikes in blood sugar that can harm your brain cells is a ketogenic diet that is 70-90% healthy fat and limits carbs to 30-40 grams a day for the first 4 weeks, then 60 grams after that.
+The ideal way to prevent the spikes in blood sugar that can harm your brain cells is a ketogenic diet that is 70-90 percent healthy fat and limits carbs to 30-40 grams a day for the first four weeks, then 60 grams after that.
 After one week, you can test to make sure you are in ketosis (the proper range) with ketone urine test strips.

 A few other tips to protect your brain:

 1. Exercise regularly.
-Engage in aerobic exercise at least 5 days a week for 20 min/session.
+Engage in aerobic exercise at least five days a week for 20 minutes per session.
 Aerobic exercise produces new neurons and protects the existing ones.

 - Curcumin and DHA 200-300 mg daily

 - Probiotics at least 10 billion/capsule, 1-3x day, 10 different strains

 - Alpha-lipoic acid 600 mg daily

 - Vitamin D 5,000 IU daily